-The consolidated financial statements have been prepared on the historical cost basis except for financial assets that are measured at fair value.
+The consolidated financial statements have been prepared on a historical cost basis except for financial assets that are measured at fair value.
+Comparative figures have been adjusted to conform with changes in presentation for the current financial year.

 Notes 2b) (ii) and 3 below identify the financial assets and the methods used to measure fair values.